 Another critical point is the ground.
 You can’t plant good seeds in poor soil and expect them to grow.
 The subconscious is where our intention lives.
 You will need the right tools to get out the rocks and weeds contaminating the soil of your mind.

 Your “self-talk” is a good barometer of the trajectory of your thought life.
 Your thought life reflects the quality of your intention.
 We are continually thinking, so this means your self-talk already has direction and momentum.
 Treat your mind like a garden.
-Ensure your creative thought energy is reinforcing the fruit you want it to produce.
+Ensure your creative thought energy reinforces the fruit you want it to produce.

 Learn to be aware of your self-talk.
 Monitoring and correcting your self-talk is critical.
 If you aren’t tending your self-talk, then you’ll be growing things you may not want.
 It takes time and patience to tend to the garden of your creative thinking.